Lost & found is located at the Circulation desk.

 - Most items checked out from Randall Library, including Interlibrary Loan items, may be returned to the Circulation desk when the library is open or deposited in one of our two item return stations when the library is closed.

 - We have one item return box by Parking Lot D (directly beside the library) and an item return slot in the wall to the left of the library's main entrance.

 - Items with very limited check-out periods, such as course reserve materials, and fragile or temperature-sensitive items should be returned directly to the Circulation desk whenever possible.

 - You do not need to present ID when returning items.

-- Group study rooms are available for groups of two or more on the second floors of the library.
+- Group study rooms are available for groups of two or more on the first and second floors of the library.
 See first floor map and second floor map for locations.

 - They can be reserved online via our Group Study Room Reservations calendar.